-Johnston Community College’s SkillsUSA teams placed in all areas of competition at the state competition April 25 in Greensboro.
+Johnston Community College’s SkillsUSA teams earned nine awards at the state competition in Greensboro.

-SkillsUSA is a national organization serving teachers and high school and college students who are preparing for careers in trade, technical and skilled-service occupations.
+SkillsUSA is a national nonprofit serving teachers and high school and college students who are preparing for careers in trade, technical and skilled-service occupations.

-The competitions involved written exams and manufacturing parts to blueprint specifications.
-Below are the team members, their areas of competition and where they placed.
+The competitions involved written exams and the manufacturing of parts to blueprint specifications.
+JCC’s winners are listed below by area of competition.

 Welding – first-place welding fabrication team: Drew Tolson of Lucama, Terry King Jr. of Princeton and Zack Mozingo of Angier.
 Robert Long Jr. is the instructor.

 Industrial systems technology – first-place in electrical construction wiring: Blake Wallace of Clayton.
 Maxie Kirby is the instructor.

 Computer integrated machining – second place in precision machining technology: Patrick Lee of Four Oaks; third place in CNC milling: Patrick House of Clayton; fifth place in CNC milling: Larry Bowyer of Selma; and fourth place in CNC turning: Josh Sutton of Kenly.
 Dwight Barnes is the instructor.